Maui’s Best Shows: Insider Recommendations

 The Maui Arts and Cultural Center

 Tune in to a truly local radio station!
 Mana’o Radio (KMNO 91.7 FM) is Maui’s only non-commercial all-volunteer radio station.
 Instead of a canned, pre-programmed song list, you’ll hear local people (volunteer djs) playing an eclectic selection of the music they love best.
 Listen while you’re here on Maui, or live stream at home from their website.
-The first Sunday of every month, enjoy a great lineup of live local entertainment from 2 to 5 p.m. at Casanova Italian Restaurant in Makawao (upcountry Maui). $10 donation at the door is a fundraiser for Mana’o Radio.
-(COVID UPDATE: The Sunday fundraisers have been temporarily suspended.)
+Also, to find out who’s performing where in Maui, check out Mana’o Radio’s Music2Nite site for a full lineup of live music on Maui.
 Follow Mana’o Radio on Facebook for more on their latest shows and events.

 Napili Kai Foundation Keiki Hula Show